How to Use a Dockerfile to Build a Docker Image

 Familiarize yourself with our Getting Started guide, create and update a Linode, and install Docker.
 Alternatively, you can quickly deploy an updated, Docker-enabled Linode with the Docker Marketplace App.

-Ensure your Linode is secure by following our guide on How to Secure Your Server.
+Ensure your Linode is secure by following our guide on Setting Up and Securing a Compute Instance.

 This guide assumes you are comfortable with using the Docker command-line interface (CLI).
 To learn more about the Docker CLI, check out their documentation.